 Here are a few reasons why self-improvement should start in the home.

-The way you treat your home and the way you treat yourself are intimately linked
+The way you treat your home and the way you treat yourself links closely

 It’s not uncommon for people who lack much self-respect, discipline, or sense of their own worth, to live in homes that are, consequently, messy, chaotic, unmanaged, and cluttered.